Table of Contents

 5) Be Mindful When Selecting Your Loved One’s Costume

-Finding an autism-friendly Halloween costume may take a little creativity and patience.
-Still, the result will be a more stress-free experience without unnecessary discomfort to focus on what matters.
+Finding an autism-friendly Halloween costume may take a little creativity and patience, but the result will be a more stress-free experience, to focus on what matters.

 6) Plan Trick-Or-Treating to Ensure an Autism-Friendly Halloween

-Finally, if elopement or wandering is your child’s behavior, wearing a unique ID tag or bracelet can enhance security while helping them communicate their needs and identify themselves if they sense danger during trick-or-treating.
+Finally, if elopement or wandering is your child’s behavior, wearing a unique ID tag or bracelet can enhance security while helping them communicate their needs and alert others if they sense danger during trick-or-treating.

 Have a Happy, Autism-Friendly Halloween This Year and Next!
 You Can Do It!